kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 your container can consume unlimited CPU and memory.
 We can define default limit for pods by creating a LimitRange in the relevant namespace.
 Pods deployed after this LimitRange will have these limits applied to them.
-`limit-ranger` automatically adds the limits that were requested for the pod.
+The label `limit-ranger` indicates that resource limits were requested for the pod and they were applied automatically.

 ### beta.kubernetes.io/arch (deprecated)